bnmtthws/bnmtthws.github.io/_pages/people.md

 {: #auguste }
 ### Auguste de Pennart, Ph.D.
 Student, Zoology (2024-present)

-Auguste joined the lab in September 2024 to work on mechanosensation in mosquito behaviour. <br/> <br/>
+Auguste joined the lab in September 2024 to work on mechanosensation in mosquito behaviour.
+He is a recipient of a UBC 4YF to support his studies. <br/> <br/>

 {: #eric}
 ### Eric Reich, M.Sc.
 Student, Zoology (2024-present);